(This is the body of a letter I wrote to a former professor and friend who is an Egyptian)

 I’ve been a guest of the Egyptian Government so I’ve been treated excellently.
 I have had a driver, a guide/translator and a car everywhere I have gone and I have stayed in 5 star hotels.
 I have not gotten sick, although I understand that many foreigners do, another similarity to Mexico.
 I think that in part that is because I have restricted myself to bottled water.
 Once again like Mexico, the people are all rather proud of being Egyptian.

 Tourism has suffered while I have been here.
-In Alexandria, where I am at present, there were 100 tourist liners a year, since the revolutions of late there have been only 3.
+In Alexandria, where I am at present, there were in the past 100 tourist liners a year, since the revolutions of late there have been only 3.
 The economy suffers when this is the case.
-The vendors at the Pyramid’s vendors are especially aggressive, shoving small cheap items into my pockets.
+The vendors at the Pyramids are especially aggressive, shoving small cheap items into my pockets.
 I have had to be quite clear that I’m not a buyer.
 I got up on a camel and felt pretty unstable, especially when the camel stood up and got down.

 I didn’t see much begging on the streets.
 I was told that there would be children running after me as I walked along.
 But I didn’t find any of that.

 Yesterday, I saw King Farouk’s palace.
 He had it all laid on didn’t he?
 Tea houses, barn for cattle, a guest house which is now about to become a hotel.
 The Egyptians I met all said that he was a good king.
 What I read in Wikipedia didn’t support that.
 Did you know he had a red car, a convertible and he tried to make it illegal for any car but his to be painted red.
-Wild, privileged,ultimately very corrupt and decadent.
+Wild, privileged and ultimately very corrupt.

 While I was here a bomb was exploded in Cairo.
 I was gone that day, but what I notice is that the revolution goes on and nobody seems to be particularly disturbed about it.
 It’s like one more entertainment or spectacle and I didn’t encounter anyone who seemed bothered by it.
 One of my guides had taken part in the demonstrations in Tahrir Square and didn’t particularly want to talk about them.